Mart1ne1/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home changes the working directory to the user's home directory 3-listfiles is used to display the files in the current directory in long format 4-listmorefiles is used to display files in the current working directory including the hidde ones with a period.
+5-lisfilesdigitonly is used to display all files in numerical order including hidden ones